 Above all, Haeundae Beach is a great place to put your finger on the pulse of the city.
 Day and night, the beach is chock-loaded with locals looking to put their feet up and relax.

-In the warmer weather, Haeundae Beach also teems with energy, sprouting up street performers like musicians and magicians who entertain passersby with their artistry.
+In the warmer weather, Haeundae Beach also teems with energy.
+Around the beach sprouts up street performers like musicians and magicians who entertain passersby with their artistry.

 Built up an appetite?
-A whole slew of restaurants, cafés, and pubs (it’s 5 o’clock somewhere!) line the Haeundae Beach promenade serving a wide variety of Korean and international goodies.
+A whole slew of restaurants, cafés, bars, and pubs line the Haeundae Beach promenade.
+The eateries here serve a wide variety of Korean and international goodies.

 Since you’ve only got a day here, you won’t want to spend your whole day lazing around the beach.
 (As tempting as it is.)

-Head back up to Haeundae Station and get ready to pierce into the heart of Busan’s city centre…
+Head up to Haeundae Station and prepare to pierce into the heart of Busan’s city center…

 Gamcheon Culture Village

-Walk into the “village” to get arrested by the colourful houses clinging to the hillside.
+Walk into the “village” to get entranced by the colorful houses clinging to the hillside.
 Once a slum, the area is now an artistic enclave in an otherwise sober city.
 The narrow climbing streets feature vivid artwork from murals to sculptures and hide craft shops, art galleries, and teahouses.

 Jagalchi Market

-Once you’ve had your fill of Gamcheon Culture Village, descend (or take a local bus) back to Toesong Station in the city centre.
-From here, it’s a quick jump on the subway to Jagalchi Station, where one of Busan’s most important cultural attractions, Jagalchi Market, awaits just 5 minutes away by foot.
+Once you’ve had your fill of Gamcheon Culture Village, descend (or take a local bus) back to Toesong Station in the city center.
+From here, it’s a quick jump on the subway to Jagalchi Station, where one of Busan’s most important cultural attractions, Jagalchi Market, awaits.
+It’ll be just 5 minutes away by foot.

 For the cultural experience alone, a walk through Jagalchi Market is an absolute must-do while in Busan.